pocc/tshark.dev/content/packetcraft/profiles.md

 8.8.8.8         🌯🌯🌯🌯
 ```

 And we have a capture with 4 pings and responses to 8.8.8.8.
-Using -H, we can imagine an argument over whether burritos or tacos are better:
+Using -H and -Nn we can see these entries.

 <img src="https://dl.dropboxusercontent.com/s/pxvll6beaqy7sqx/emoji_hosts_-H.png" alt="Fun with Emoji and Hosts file" style="width:70%">

-Or just appreciate that tashrk can handle emojis.
+<u>**[David Attenborough's voice]**</u> _We are about to experience one of the great phenomena of the natural world.
+Observe the taco and burrito emojis battle for dominance in their native habitat._

 ## Further Reading